kudobuilder/kudo/keps/0009-operator-toolkit.md

 #### params.yaml

-This operator also provides a new parameter that can be used to specify unique datasources to load
+This framework also provides a new parameter that can be used to specify unique datasources to load

 ```yaml
 data-location: